What To Do If You've Overpaid Sales Tax on a Purchase

 Preventing overpayments is the best answer.
 But, mistakes do occasionally occur.
 When you discover that you have overpaid, look for the reasons why.
 Was your supplier not given a valid exemption certificate?
 Was your staff untrained to know the taxability of the products that they purchase?
 Did a tax law change, opening up this refund opportunity?

-Help teach your purchasers, accounts payable staff and plant managers to make better decisions regarding sales and use tax by sharing this on-demand Sales Tax 101 webinar:
+Help teach your purchasers, accounts payable staff and plant managers to make better decisions regarding sales and use tax.
+Share this cheat sheet with them now.

 The more you can analyze the root of the problem, the better chance you have to fix the problem AND put better processes in place for the future.
 After all, fixing the “leak” is a lot more work than preventing the crack.
 As Benjamin Franklin so aptly said, “An ounce of prevention is worth a pound of cure.”
 Well said Ben!